Conference Room Rental

 Benefits of Renting Conference Rooms with Baton Rouge Bar Association:

-- Coffee and soft drinks will be provided
+- Coffee, soft drinks and water will be provided

 - Renting parties are entitled to use of a lecturn, speaker phone, data projector, projection screen and kitchen facilities